KRFOSS/kali-docs/usb/usb-persistence/index.md

 In this example, we assume:

 - you are running as the **root user**.
 As of Kali Linux 2020.1, we do not use root user by default.
-You can switch to root using the command "sudo bash".
+You can switch to root using the command "sudo bash"
 - your USB drive is `/dev/sdb`
-- your USB drive has a capacity of **at least 8GB** — the Kali Linux image takes over 3GB, and for this guide, we'll be creating a new partition of about 4GB to store our persistent data in.
+- your USB drive has a capacity of **at least 8GB** — the Kali Linux image takes over 3GB, and for this guide, we'll be creating a new partition of about 4GB to store our persistent data in
 - you are running on a separate Linux system (cannot be Live Boot Kali)

 In this example, we'll create a new partition to store our persistent data into, starting right above the second Kali Live partition and ending at 7GB, put an ext3 file system onto it, and create a `persistence.conf` file on the new partition.